DrewRoby/rubicon/README.md

 #### Current Worklist
-* Get navbar to work... whither dropdown?
+* Get navbar in layout.html to work... whither dropdown? (update 2/2: it has something to do with the Popper library that Bootstrap uses.
+It's weird.)
 * Add routes to app.py for existing templates (or rather, existing nav options)
 * Download postgres and link it up to the app on the backend.
 Data model already exists in models.py.